THE MATTRESS DICTIONARY

-- For innerspring mattresses, springs are arranged on top of a insulator base to create a wire mesh and then a layer of insulator applied as a top layer.
-In case of Pocket Springs, The pockets are stitched and aligned together in a way, which ensures no partner disturbance.
+- For innerspring mattresses, springs are arranged on top of an insulator base to create a wire mesh and then a layer of the insulator is applied as a top layer.
+In the case of Pocket Springs, The pockets are stitched and aligned together in a way, which ensures no partner disturbance.

 - Next, cushioning layers are applied that will determine the feel and comfort of the final product.

 - A decorative cover is prepared on a giant quilting machine, which controls a multitude of needles that stitch the cover to a layer of backing material.

 - The stitching chosen serves both useful and ornamental purposes, as it must prevent the mattress cover from slipping or creeping over the layers of cushioning in addition to creating a visually pleasing exterior.